28 Oct Google CTR: Why & How to Increase Click Through Rate

 Ultimately, Google is concerned with user engagement and the results it delivers.
-If your site isn’t clicked on, or users return to Google very quickly after visiting your site, Google will start to think they need to give other relevant sites a chance to please.
+If your site isn’t clicked on, or users return to Google very quickly after visiting your site, Google will start to think they need to give other more relevant sites a chance.

 So now that we know it’s doubly important to increase the CTR, how on earth do we do this?

-1. Make you title enticing and not just keywords
+1. Make your title enticing and not just keywords stuffed

-First off, try to include the search terms towards the front of the title – if that’s what they are searching for, make sure it’s the first thing they see.
-This on its own won’t be good enough as most other results will be doing something similar.
+First off, try to include the search terms towards the front of the title, as, if that’s what they are searching for, they should be the first thing they see.
+This on its own won’t be good enough, as most other results will be doing something similar.
 One way to get ahead is to play on people’s emotions like anger, disgust, affirmation, and fear.
 These are all proven to increase click-through and conversion rates.